Soba noodles chirashi

 Instructions

-- To make the sauce, put the water, soy, mirin and dried fish flakes in a small pot and simmer on low until the sauce is very warm, but not boiling hot.
+- To make the sauce, put the water, soy sauce, mirin, and bonito flakes in a small pot and simmer on low until the sauce is very warm, but not boiling hot.

 - Cook the soba noodles according to package instructions, drain and rinse under cold water.

-- Divide the noodles into two bowls, add the toppings and pour a little sauce over.
-Put the remainder of the sauce in a small sauce pot and serve with soba, for those who’d like to add more flavor to their dish.
+- Divide the noodles into two bowls, add the toppings and pour a little sauce over the noodles.
+Serve.

 Nutrition